kystien/Visitor-Data-Collection/README.md

 # Warning

 The data that is collected can be powerful information to have.
 IP addresses and geolocation is one thing.
-It is when you use that data in tools like the Android app ITraceroute and other ip tracing tools that have a graphical interface that narrows the endusers IP to their general Neighbourhoods.
+It is when you use that data in tools like the Android app iTraceroute and other ip tracing tools that have a graphical interface that narrows the endusers IP to their general neighbourhoods.

 # DO NOT use the information gathered for illegal purposes!
 That includes for doxing.